monolyt/BrutalistPaletteWidget/README.md

     --hg-dark-color: #ffffff;
 }
 ```
-Adjust these variables to match your design needs.
+Adjust these variables to match your needs.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).